apache/flink-web/docs/content/what-is-flink/use-cases.md

 ### What are the advantages of event-driven applications?

 Instead of querying a remote database, event-driven applications access their data locally which yields better performance, both in terms of throughput and latency.
-The periodic checkpoints to a remote persistent storage can be asynchronously and incrementally done.
+The periodic checkpoints to a remote persistent storage can be asynchronous and incremental.
 Hence, the impact of checkpointing on the regular event processing is very small.
 However, the event-driven application design provides more benefits than just local data access.
 In the tiered architecture, it is common that multiple applications share the same database.
 Hence, any change of the database, such as changing the data layout due to an application update or scaling the service, needs to be coordinated.
 Since each event-driven application is responsible for its own data, changes to the data representation or scaling the application requires less coordination.

 ### How does Flink support event-driven applications?

 The limits of event-driven applications are defined by how well a stream processor can handle time and state.
 Many of Flink's outstanding features are centered around these concepts.
 Flink provides a rich set of state primitives that can manage very large data volumes (up to several terabytes) with exactly-once consistency guarantees.
 Moreover, Flink's support for event-time, highly customizable window logic, and fine-grained control of time as provided by the `ProcessFunction` enable the implementation of advanced business logic.
 Moreover, Flink features a library for Complex Event Processing (CEP) to detect patterns in data streams.

-However, Flink's outstanding feature for event-driven applications is savepoint.
+However, Flink's outstanding feature for event-driven applications is its support for savepoints.
 A savepoint is a consistent state image that can be used as a starting point for compatible applications.
 Given a savepoint, an application can be updated or adapt its scale, or multiple versions of an application can be started for A/B testing.

 ### What are typical event-driven applications?